Pest Control contractors in

 What license do I need for pest control work in Scarborough, ME?

-When is pest control busiest in Scarborough?
+When is peak season for pest control in Scarborough?

 What insurance do pest control contractors need in Maine?